top of page

 Description - (WHAT IF) **All sectional artillery** Burnside's Right Grand Division arrived opposite the city of Fredericksburg but was not allowed to take the city.
 Burnside insisted on waiting for the Pontoon bridges.
 Lee was convinced that Burnside had already taken Fredericksburg and was moving toward Richmond.
 When he learned that Burnside was delayed, Lee immediately decided to move all forces to the defense of the city.
 This scenario will assume the pontoons have arrived and that Burnside will soon cross to engage Lee.
 The Union must cross the river, take the city and drive Lee off the heights before Hood's and Anderson's division arrive from Spotsylvania Court House.
 (This scenario includes additional bridge crossings, additional repairs to the pontoon bridges will be needed to allow leaders and artillery to cross- read user manual concerning bridges)

 Analysis - This is built the same as scenario 003F except they added a few additional crossing places over the river north of town.
-While this favors the Yanks, it does even out the scenario greatly and makes it much more interesting to play.
+This evens out the scenario greatly and makes it much more interesting to play.

 004F.png